 The AGM is held at the November Monthly Meeting.
 We always try to keep the formal part of the AGM as short as possible and to combine it with some kind of entertainment.
 See the Event listing below for details of the entertainment after our forthcoming AGM in November 2021.

 Saturday Study Days

 This is a combined grouping of the Kent, Surrey and Sussex u3a networks.
-It organises an annual Summer School held at the University of Chichester (this year it was scheduled to take place 15-18 June 2020, but sadly had to be cancelled becausd of the Covid-19 pandemic).
-All members in the South-East u3a Forum area can sign up for the Summer School.
+It organises an annual Summer School held at the University of Chichester (sadly cancelled in 2020 and 2021 because of the pandemic).
+All members of one of the South-East Region u3as can sign up for the Summer School.

 National u3a Events

 Finally, there are also national events, including lectures and summer schools, organised by the Third Age Trust, the national office for all u3as.
-Many of these events take place in London, which is quite convenient for us.
-More information is on the national u3a website at: https://www.u3a.org.uk/ or click on the u3a tab in the menu across the top of this page.
+Before the pandemic many of these events took place in London, which was quite convenient for us.
+For the time being these national events are being held on Zoom because of the pandemic.
+More information is on the national u3a website at: https://www.u3a.org.uk/ or click on the u3a tab in the menu bar across the top of this page.

-If you're not yet a member of our u3a, maybe we'll be able to welcome you as a new member during 2020/21 so that you can participate in events of this type.
+If you're not yet a member of our u3a, maybe we'll be able to welcome you as a new member during 2021/22 so that you can participate in events of this type.
 We have reduced membership fees for those joining for the first time after 1st January or after 1st May.
-For the year 2020/21 we have halved our already very modest membership fees to take account of the reduced activity related to the Covid-19 restrictions.

 |Dates for your Diary|